garfix/nli-go/doc/manual/knowledge-engineer/bases.md

 A nested structure base passes control to the child relations of a relation.

-Currently there are two nested structures:
+Currently these are the nested structures:

     quant()
     sequence()
+    not()